-(REVISED 07.20.2018) The Center for Reproductive Rights filed new litigation against the state of Texas over unconstitutional new regulations that mandate the burial or cremation of embryonic and fetal tissue that results from abortions, miscarriages, or ectopic pregnancy surgery – regardless of the woman’s personal wishes or beliefs.
+(REVISED 09.05.2019) The Center for Reproductive Rights filed litigation against the state of Texas in 2016 challenging unconstitutional new regulations that mandate the burial or cremation of embryonic and fetal tissue that results from abortions, miscarriages, or ectopic pregnancy surgery – regardless of the woman’s personal wishes or beliefs.

 Plaintiff(s): Whole Woman’s Health, Brookside Women’s Medical Center PA d/b/a Brookside Women’s Health Center and Austin Women’s Health Center, Dr. Lendol L. Davis, Alamo City Surgery Center PLLC d/b/a Alamo Women’s Reproductive Services, and Nova Health Systems, Inc. d/b/a Reproductive Services

-Co-Counsel/Cooperating Attorneys: Patrick J. O\'Connell &, Jan Soifer, O’Connell &, Soifer LLP, J. Alexander Lawrence, Morrison &, Foerster LLP
+Co-Counsel/Cooperating Attorneys: Stephanie Toti, The Lawyering Project; Patrick J. O'Connell, Law Offices of Patrick J. O'Connell PPLC; J. Alexander Lawrence, Morrison & Foerster LLP

 The Center filed a lawsuit in federal court on December 12, 2016 challenging Texas Department of State Health Services regulations that require embryonic and fetal tissue that results from abortions, miscarriages, or ectopic pregnant surgery to be buried or cremated.
 Following a hearing, the trial court granted our request for a preliminary injunction on January 27, 2017 and the regulations were blocked from taking effect.